ahtsham58/INSPIRED2/Dataset/README.md

 2. `utt_id`: unique utterance id for each utterance in a particular dialog
 3. `speaker`: role of the speaker, i.e., either a human-recommender or human-seeker
 4. `turn_id`: turn id for each human-recommender and seeker utterance pair
-5. `text`: complete utterance without annotations
+5. `text` or `utterance`: complete utterance without annotations
+6. `tokens` utterance is splitted into individual tokens (only in JSON data)
-6. `text_with_placeholder`: complete utterance where the movie titles and meta-data entities (genre, actor's name, director's name, movie plot) have been replaced with 7.  the corresponding placeholder.
+7. `text_with_placeholder`: complete utterance where the movie titles and meta-data entities (genre, actor's name, director's name, movie plot) have been replaced with 7.  the corresponding placeholder.
 8. `movies`: list of movie titles mentioned in a particular utterance
 9. `genres`: list of genres mentioned in a particular utterance
 10. `people_names`: list of people's like cast, actors, directors, etc., names mentioned in a particular utterance